Nayan-Chaturvedi/ChaiAurCode/README.md

 ![DOM](/src/images/stack.JPG)

 - Memory is of 2 types 1.
 Stack 2.
 Heap Memory
-- Stack memory is used for primitiva datatype while heap memory is used for non primitive datatype
+- Stack memory is used for primitive datatype while heap memory is used for non primitive datatype
 - To draw online diagram use: https://excalidraw.com/
 - we will get original value reference when take back the value from reference value
 - Whatever goes in heap, we only get the reference, means whatever changes we are doing, we are doing in original value